WSU-kduncan/ceg3120-mhayslett16/project4/README.md

 6. Link to webpage:
 - (It's nothing fancy, just the example webpages you provided)  184.73.54.136
 7. Reasons I suck:
 - I struggled for 30+ minutes trying to get the webpages to show up in th ereal world before making haproxy or anything.
 Love it.
+- For some reason the webserv2 instance didn't change the hostname like the webserv1 did.
+Other weird stuff happened because only one webserv instance installed apache2 even though they were configured the same way.
+I tried to fix it a couple times by creating new stacks but I stopped to save resources.
+Felt it was important to mention.